Does It Matter How Many Concrete Moisture Tests I Use

 Where to Place RH Sensors

-ASTM F2170 also provides guidance on where to place moisture sensors:
+ASTM F2170 also provides guidance on placement:

-The Rapid RH L6 System: Fast, Accurate, and Easy-to-Use
+The Rapid RH L6 System

-• Single-use, factory-calibrated sensors: No recalibration is necessary, ensuring consistent accuracy.
+• Single-use, factory-calibrated sensors: no recalibration required.

-Conclusion: Compliance Equals Confidence
+Compliance Equals Confidence

-Download the Rapid RH ASTM F2170 Checklist – Ensure Accurate RH Testing Every Time!
+Download the Rapid RH ASTM F2170 Checklist.

-Last updated on February 20th, 2025
+Last updated on August 20th, 2026

 2 Comments